-Half Of All Same-Sex Weddings In New Zealand Were Couples From Overseas
+Same-Sex Couples From Australia And China Are Getting Married In New Zealand

 Overseas same-sex couples marrying in New Zealand were much less likely to have one or both members of the partnership born in New Zealand: 21%, as against 56% of opposite-sex couples.

-Clint McGilvray from Australians for Equality told BuzzFeed News it is “truly sad” that Australian same-sex couples do not have the option to get married at home.
+Clint McGilvray from The Equality Campaign told BuzzFeed News it is "truly sad" that Australian same-sex couples do not have the option to get married at home.

 "We hear from hundreds of families right across Australia who have elderly or sick members of their family who aren't able to join in celebrating their family members' weddings," he said.